Tacapteh/Fleemy/README.md

 All other pages (Planning, Devis, Factures) work normally.
 To re-enable PDF generation later, implement the real functions in `pdf.js`.

 Create a `.env` file based on `.env.example` at the project root to configure both frontend and backend URLs.
+Make sure to fill in the `REACT_APP_FIREBASE_*` variables with the credentials of your Firebase web app; otherwise the login will fail with an `auth/api-key-not-valid` error.

 ## Project structure